-- 20. Education is free and compulsory for all children between 5 and 15 years of age.
-Pitcairn's only school was completely rebuilt in 2006.
-Instruction is in English and is based on the New Zealand standard curriculum.
+25. Education is free and compulsory for all children between 5 and 15 years of age.
+The only school was completely rebuilt in 2006.
+Instruction is in English and based on the New Zealand standard curriculum.
 The Education Officer is a qualified teacher recruited from New Zealand, usually for a one-year term.
-For practical reasons, post-primary education is conducted at the school by correspondence courses arranged through the Department of Education of New Zealand.
-Overseas secondary education is encouraged through the granting of bursaries, and a number of students have received secondary education in New Zealand at the expense of the Government of Pitcairn.
-Since 2007, citizens from the overseas territories have benefited from the home student fee rate at British universities. - 21.
-Pitcairn has a museum, which was built using funds from a grant from the Government of the United Kingdom.
-Artefacts on display include stone tools made by Polynesians before the arrival of the mutineers, as well as cannonballs, an anchor and a swivel gun from the HMS Bounty.
+For practical reasons, post-primary education is conducted at the school by correspondence courses arranged through the Ministry of Education of New Zealand.
+Overseas secondary education is encouraged through the granting of bursaries, and a number of pupils have received secondary education in New Zealand at the expense of the Government of Pitcairn.
+Since 2007, citizens from the overseas territories have benefited from the home student fee rate at British universities.

+26. Pitcairn has a museum, which was built using funds from a grant from the Government of the United Kingdom.
+Artefacts on display include stone tools made by Polynesians before the arrival of the mutineers, together with cannonballs, an anchor and a swivel gun from HMS Bounty.
 The Seventh-Day Adventist Church is the only church on the island.
-A pastor from French Polynesia is currently stationed on the island.